tashrifbillah/Image-Stitching-Project/README.md

 # sift_match( )
 This function will find the SIFT features between two similar looking images.
 Please see the function for credit to appropriate source.
 The above procedure is built upong finding SIFT match between two images.
 There is another folder [sift_lib](https://github.com/tashrifbillah/Image-Stitching-Project/tree/master/sift_lib) that you also need to use.
 The [sift_match](https://github.com/tashrifbillah/Image-Stitching-Project/blob/master/sift_match.m) function automatically interface with the [sift_lib](https://github.com/tashrifbillah/Image-Stitching-Project/tree/master/sift_lib) folder and you can get away without worrying about it.

+An OpenCV version of the above program will be uploaded shortly.